react-native-datetimepicker/datetimepicker/README.md

 ## React Native Support

 Check the `react-native` version support table below to find the corresponding `datetimepicker` version to meet support requirements.
+Maintenance is only provided for last 3 stable react-native versions.

 | react-native version | version |
 | -------------------- | ------- |